OhhhZenix/CSC320/GroceryBillCalculator/README.md

 ![An example of the program running and usage](./example.png)

 ## Note
 If the discount coupon amount entered exceeds 100% or is less than or equal to zero, it will be automatically set to 10%.
+It is worth noting that when forcefully quitting the program, it may not exit properly such as Ctrl-C. Therefore, it is recommended to go through the whole program to ensure a proper exit.